Kinavalli

 Kinavalli (Dream Vine) is a 2018 Indian Malayalam-language fantasy horror film directed by Sugeeth, written by Syam Seethal and Vishnu Ramachandran and produced by Manesh Thomas under the banner Kannamthanam films.
-It is a remake of the Thai horror-comedy moviePee Mak (2013).
+It is a remake of the Thai horror-comedy movie Pee Mak (2013), like the Tamil film Bayama Irukku (2017).

 Plot

-The story is about a couple, Vivek and Ann.
-Ann decides to surprise her husband for their wedding anniversary by inviting his close friends, Sudheesh, Ajith, Gopan, and Swathi, home.
-Vivek and his four friends grew up in the same orphanage and became best friends.
-On receiving Ann's invitation, the four friends working in different places unite and show up at Vivek's place to surprise him.
+Ann decides to surprise her husband Vivek for their wedding anniversary by inviting his close friends Sudheesh, Ajith, Gopan, and Swathi to the couple's home.
+Vivek, an orphan, and these four friends were children in the same school and became best friends.
+The friends, working in different places, arrive to surprise him.

-Ajith is fond of photography; he clicks snaps of Vivek's reaction to seeing his friends, but later his camera doesn't function.
+Ajith is fond of photography; he takes snapshots of Vivek's reaction to seeing his friends, but later his camera doesn't function.
 Also, mirrors don't last in the house.
 Vivek narrates to them the story of the foreign couple who resided in the bungalow a long time ago, and it is believed by the natives that the house is haunted by their spirits.
 Vivek later asks his friends not to be worried about Ann if she behaves strangely, as she is mentally upset about her miscarriage.
 Slowly the friends experience strange activities in the house.
 Gopan and Sudheesh mistake that Swathi is possessed and decide to get holy water from the church.
 Meanwhile, Swathi decorates the hall and slips from the stool while decorating the wall.

 A cupboard with sharp articles almost falls over her but is held back by force.
 Swathi turns around to find Ann holding back the cupboard and the knives with her powers.
 Swathi gets scared and runs out.
 Sudheesh and Gopan arrive and splash the holy water on her.
 Swathi reveals to them that she is not possessed; it is Ann who is possessed.
 They sprinkle the water on the knife Ann would touch to cut their Anniversary cake.
 Ann feels shocked as soon as she touches the knife, thus revealing to Sudheesh, Gopan, and Swathi that she is truly possessed.